srvmann/yt-chrome-plugin/README.md

 An ML project that scrapes the comments from the current video using the YouTube API, analyses them and gives them sentiment {positive, negative, neutral} using an ML model from flask_app, which operates as a  backend.

-This is the final, complete, and fully formatted **README.md** file, incorporating all the project details, the MLOps components (MLflow, CI/CD, DVC), the deployment status, and the local reproduction guide you requested.

-You can **copy and paste this entire block** directly into the `README.md` file of your main GitHub repository (`yt-chrome-plugin`).

 -----